Plywood for Hurricane Protection

 What Not To Do

 We’ll talk about using plywood for hurricane protection momentarily, but first, here’s what not to do.
 Some unprepared home and business owners have resorted to nailing plywood sheets over windows and doors when a hurricane approaches.
 Don’t do it!
 This can lead to more damage, as poorly attached boards are ripped off by even moderate hurricane-force winds.
-This makes holes in window and door frames.
+This makes holes in the window and door frames.
 The plywood panels also become flying missiles, leaving your property unprotected, smashing into things, and causing worse damage.

 How to Make Barrel-Bolt Plywood Shutters